getify/You-Dont-Know-JS/this & object prototypes/ch1.md

 ### Itself

 The first common temptation is to assume `this` refers to the function itself.
 That's a reasonable grammatical inference, at least.
-For instance, one may write code like *this*, and expect it to work, but be frustrated when it does not:
+For instance, one may write code like *this*, and expect it to work, but dont be frustrated when it does not:

 ```js
 function foo(num) {